slurmulon/gig/README.md

 `juke` consumes and renders `warble` tracks against audio files (mp3, wav, etc.).

-In other words, `juke` syncronizes the time between the musical notation defined in a `warble` track and its accompanying audio.
+In other words, `juke` syncronizes the time between the musical track defined in a `warble` file and its accompanying audio.

 ## Install